JohanVer/freicar_docs/docs/competition_rules.md

  - `stop`
  - `start`

-If i.e. a `right` command is send to your car your car is supposed to take a right turn when entering the immmediately upcoming junction.
+If i.e. a `right` command is send to your car your car is supposed to take a right turn when entering the immediately upcoming junction.
 After the junction is exited, this command can be considered stale and does no longer have to be considered.
 The same goes for `left` and `straight`.
 The commands `stop` and `start` should be followed at all times and should make the vehicle stop and start in a safe manner.

 The high-level command is represented as `ros-msg` (`freicar_common/FreiCarControl`) with the types: